 Other types of processing include data needed to facilitate participation in meetings and events, and to access and comment on documents.
-Personal data may also be processed as part of the evidence gathering process to support OECD policy making, for example, through surveys of individuals such as PISA and assessment platforms such as PILA.
+Personal data may also be processed as part of the evidence gathering process to support policy making, for example, through surveys of individuals such as PISA and assessment platforms such as PILA.
 Such data uses may be the subject of separate data protection notices as appropriate.

 All staff are obligated to implement transparent and appropriate measures to protect individuals in relation to the processing of their personal data.
 The OECD rules are set forth in the Decision of the Secretary-General on the Protection of Individuals with regard to the Processing of their Personal Data (“Decision"), which applies to the processing of personal data by OECD staff and contractors and is included in Annex XII of the Staff Rules and Regulations.